mikejmcguirk/Neovim-Win10-Lazy/README.md

 - For this config, a "MainBrowser" environment variable can be created containing the fully-qualified name of the Browser you want Markdown Preview to use.
 If this variable does not exist, Markdown Preview will attempt to use your default browser

 - By default, this config uses the Fluoromachine "delta" theme.
-An "NvimTheme" environment variable can be created and set to "blue" to enable a customized color scheme
+This can be changed by creating an "NvimTheme" environment variable.
+Set to "blue" to use a custom blue theme or "green" to use zenburn

 - To use Zig as an alternative compiler for Treesitter: